 The entire list of Music and Arts grantees can be found here.

-California Casualty has partnered with education associations since 1951 and understands the importance of music and arts education for children.
+California Casualty has partnered with education associations since 1951.
+We understand the importance of music and arts education for children.
 Numerous studies have concluded that sharing a love of the arts enhances students’:

 - Brain development